igncp/n-back/Readme.md

 This application is developed using ES6 JavaScript (with the Babel transpiler), following a TDD workflow.

 ## Tests
-The plan is to develop unit and acceptance tests, as expressive, flexible and DRYed as possible.
+The plan is to develop unit and acceptance (using Selenium with Python) tests, as expressive, flexible and DRYed as possible.

 ## License
 MIT